Let me whisk you away for a moment. Are you ready?

 If you’re feeling invigorated by Mt.
 Agung, why not considered visiting or even climbing it?!
 Mt.
 Agung is only within an hour’s drive of Amed.
 The holiest temple on the island, Pura Besakih, is also located at the base of the mighty mountain.

-Located on the far northern shores of Bali, Lovina is perhaps the most laidback of all beach destinations on the island.
-Once a singular resort, named Lovina by a king, the term Lovina has come to refer to a greater collection of villages that have all become popular with travelers.
+Located in northern Bali, Lovina is perhaps the most laidback of all the beach destinations on the island.
+Once a singular resort, named Lovina by a king, the term Lovina has come to refer to a greater collection of villages that have all become popular with travellers.

-What really sets Lovina apart from the rest of Bali are the local waterfalls.
+What really sets Lovina apart from the rest of Bali are the nearby waterfalls.
 These cascades are the best on the island and exploring them is one of the most fun things to do in Bali.
-Popular falls include Gitgit, Aling-Aling, Singsing, Sekumpul, and Blahmantung; that last one, in particular, is my favorite.
-Go for a dip or go canyoneering at one of these for an amazing time.
+Popular falls include Gitgit, Aling-Aling, Singsing, Sekumpul, and Blahmantung.

 Some other attractions around Lovina are the Air Panas Banjar hot springs and Brahmavihara-Arama Buddhist temple.